Varieties of equal temperament: China

-Chinese theorists had previously come up with approximations for 12 TET, but Zhu was the first person to mathematically solve 12 tone equal temperament, which he described in two books, published in 1580 and 1584.
+Chinese theorists had previously come up with approximations for 12 TET, but Zhu was the first person to mathematically solve 12-tone equal temperament, which he described in two books, published in 1580 and 1584.
 Needham also gives an extended account.

 Zhu obtained his result by dividing the length of string and pipe successively by $\sqrt[12]{2}$ ≈ 1.059463, and for pipe length by $\sqrt[24]{2}$ ≈ 1.029302, such that after 12 divisions (an octave), the length was halved.

 Zhu created several instruments tuned to his system, including bamboo pipes.

 Europe

 Some of the first Europeans to advocate equal temperament were lutenists Vincenzo Galilei, Giacomo Gorzanis, and Francesco Spinacino, all of whom wrote music in it.

 Simon Stevin was the first to develop 12 TET based on the twelfth root of two, which he described in van de Spiegheling der singconst (c.
 1605), published posthumously in 1884.

 Plucked instrument players (lutenists and guitarists) generally favored equal temperament, while others were more divided.
 In the end, 12-tone equal temperament won out.
-This allowed enharmonic modulation, new styles of symmetrical tonality and polytonality, atonal music such as that written with the 12-tone technique or serialism, and jazz (at least its piano component) to develop and flourish.
+This allowed enharmonic modulation, new styles of symmetrical tonality and polytonality, atonal music such as that written with the 12-tone technique or serialism, and jazz to develop and flourish.